DaniyalSarwari/git-commands/README.md

 - `git rebase [branch-name]`

+**Steps given below**
->**Step 1.** Rebase save the active branch commits saved away at a side
+> 1. First rebase save the active branch commits saved away at a side
->**Step 2.** Add the commits (difference commits) of second branch to the active branch first in a single line
+ 2. Secondly add the commits (difference commits) of second branch to the active branch first in a single line
->**Step 3.** After that applying the active branch commits (that are saved away at a side) in a line with new commit (but change affect are the same). and this commit hash is different from previous ones.
+ 3. Finally after that applying the active branch commits (that are saved away at a side) in a line with new commit (but change affect are the same). and this commit hash is different from previous ones.
->_This will give the affect even after merging that all the commits done on active branch_
+_This will give the affect even after merging that all the commits done on active branch_

-#### Short live / Long live Branches
+### Short live / Long live Branches

 In short live branches where we need to work on a small task of specific feature where we complete task merge into other branch and remove that branch.
 In Long live branches *e.g production, development, testing etc* these branches use in long run.

+### Git Workflows

+> * It is a feature of Github not git.
+> * It set the standards _(rules/regulation)_ for development, communication, code review/management when working in a team.
+> * Each branch serve it's own purpose. _(Branch examples below)_
+> > > master
+> > > development
+> > > feature/rss-feed
+> > > hotfix/missing-link

 ## Additional Commands